KyleSmith0905/orbital-calculator/README.md

 # Orbital Calculator
 A light-weight calculator to approximate the values of celestial objects using J2000 epoch.

 Note: The values for Earth in planets.json don't relate to their real planetary values.
-The values are approximated by brute forcing different variables.
+The values are approximated by gradient decent.
 Calculations default to a seperate function that calculate Earth's coordinates.

 ## Install
 If there is demand for this to become available on npm or yarn, contact me on my personal Discord: "FiNS Flexin#6193"